24 Backpacking Essentials & Items for Your Next Big Adventure

 For extra organisation

 I can be a total freak when it comes to organising my backpack, and I find that packing cubes are essential, especially if I’m using a top-loading backpack with no compartmentalisation.
 What goes in here?
+Well, everything really.

 I’m currently using the high-quality eBags Packing Cubes.
 The medium packing cube is a great size for the main clothing compartment, and I complement that with one slim packing cube for my socks and undergarments.
-Buy it here.

 These packing cubes are on the pricier side, and if you can find good quality alternatives that are not as expensive, well good for you!
 Alternatives to the packing cube are zip lock bags, but I find that packing cubes give easier access to my clothes.
-On top of that, zip lock bags make this annoying plasticky noises which your roommates may not be thankful about when you’re packing up early in the morning.
+On top of that, zip lock bags make annoying plasticky noises which your roommates may not be thankful about when you’re packing up early in the morning.
 There are also those who use vacuum seal storage bags, but there’s plenty of space in my backpack to fit everything I need without compressing my clothes to that extent.

 2. Versatile Clothes